How to use Knowledge Graph

 Need to workshop your answer a bit?
 Select Send output to doc to open up a new draft in Writer with the output copy-pasted at the top.
 You could also select Copy text to copy the output to your clipboard.

-Generating content from Knowledge Graph outputs
+Generating content from Knowledge Graph

 Using Knowledge Graph in the Writer for Chrome extension